AppEsteem/Samples/createaccount.md

     ![AppEsteem Email Verification page](./media/createAccount_3.png)

-4. After a few moments, your check your email for the verification code sent from AppEsteem.
+4. After a few moments, please check your email for the verification code sent from AppEsteem.
 Enter the Verification Code you received by email and click the Verify button.
 Once the code has been verified, you'll be advanced to the next page

     ![AppEsteem Enter Verification Code page](./media/createAccount_4.png)

-5. Enter Your Name, Password, Confirm Password and click the Submit button.
+5. Enter Your Name, Password, Confirm Password and click the **Submit** button.
 When both passwords match, you will be directed to the signing page.

     ![User password prompt page](./media/createAccount_5.png)